polsys/ennemi/docs/tutorial.md

 ## Correlation coefficient
 Mutual information may have any non-negative value.
-For easier interpretation, the `normalize_mi()` method converts MI to match correlation coefficient.
+For easier interpretation, the MI can be converted to correlation coefficient scale.
 To continue the above example, we could execute
 ```python
 print(estimate_mi(y, x, normalize=True))
 ```
 to get the estimated correlation coefficient (`0.79980729`).

-The returned coefficient approximately matches the _absolute value_ of the linear correlation coefficient after suitable transformations.
+The returned coefficient approximately matches the **absolute value** of the linear correlation coefficient after suitable transformations.
-(Note: it is positive also for anticorrelations!)
 For example, consider the model $y = \sin(x) + \varepsilon$.
 We calculate both the linear correlation and correlation from MI:
 ```python